This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those articles.

 On the opposite end of the spectrum is hiring a salesperson too late.
 The more time you spend chasing deals is time lost in product development and human capital growth.

-There is not a one fits all solution, but in general, you should hire your first sales reps after you have successfully closed some deals and gained enough market insight to improve sales process.
+There is not a one fits all solution, but in general, you should hire your first sales reps after you have successfully closed some deals and gained enough market insight to improve the sales process.

 6. Hiring Experienced and Expensive Sales Rep